Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Problem Setting and assumptions

 \subsection{Causal model semantics}

 The \textit{PRESCA} system uses the causal relationship between the target concept $C_{\mathbb{T}}$ and some already known concept $C_{\mathbb{K}} \in F_S$ to gather candidate states that most likely contain $C_{\mathbb{T}}$.
 The causal relationship is simply a partial causal model of the domain.
 Intuitively, the causal model for a domain is a directed graph with nodes representing concepts and edges representing some causal association.
 Figure \ref{fig:2}(b) shows an example causal model for the Minecraft domain.
 In the causal model, the connections between some concept $C_\mathbb{Z}$ and all its parents concepts reflect an abstract relationship the parent concepts have with $C_\mathbb{Z}$ in the dynamics of the domain.
-Informally, the relation $C_{\mathbb{T}} \rightarrow C_{\mathbb{K}}$, where $C_{\mathbb{T}}$ is the only parent of $C_{\mathbb{K}}$, dictates that if in a transition $\langle s, a, s'\rangle$ , the concept $C_{\mathbb{K}}$ is \textit{true} in $s'$ while it was \textit{false} in $s$, then $C_{\mathbb{T}}$ must have been true in the state $s$.
+Informally, the relation $C_{\mathbb{T}} \rightarrow C_{\mathbb{K}}$, where $C_{\mathbb{T}}$ is the only parent of $C_{\mathbb{K}}$, dictates that if in a transition $\langle s, a, s'\rangle$ the concept $C_{\mathbb{K}}$ is \textit{true} in $s'$ while it was \textit{false} in $s$, then $C_{\mathbb{T}}$ must have been true in the state $s$ i.e. $C_{\mathbb{T}}$ must be \textit{true} in the current state for $C_{\mathbb{K}}$ to be \textit{true} in the next state.
 One can understand such causal relations by relating them to preconditions and effects from symbolic models (like PDDL \cite{geffner2013concise}).
 In this case, the relation $C_{\mathbb{T}} \rightarrow C_{\mathbb{K}}$, may be due to some abstract symbolic action whose precondition is $C_{\mathbb{T}}$ and one of the effects are $C_{\mathbb{K}}$.